chrissimpkins/six-four/README.md

 [zip archive](https://github.com/chrissimpkins/six-four/zipball/master)

-## Install
-Navigate to the top level of the source directory and run the following command:
+Then, navigate to the top level of the source directory and run the following command:
 ``` python
 python setup.py install
 ```